cert-se/megatron-java/doc/readme-install.txt

 * Log messages are written both to file and to stdout, for testing purposes.
   Edit "conf/dev/log4j.properties" to turn off stdout logging.

 * Modify CERT-SE specific stuff in the configuration file, "megatron-globals.properties".
-Search for "sitic", "CERT-SE", and "SE".
+  Search for "TODO Change on install", "CERT-SE", and "SE".

 * To be able to bind an input row to an organization, add organizations and machine information (IP ranges, domain names, ASN, etc.) to the database.